73% of participants reported that they were pushed to digitise their business process.

-Managers can be pressured to implement quality management processes.
-Reason being, are the following factors:
+Managers are pressured to implement quality management processes.
+Reason being, are the following:

 1- Compliance with existing laws, 2- Compliance with standards of production, and 3- Developing a quality conscious culture.

-Today, leaders use technology and systems to improve data analysis.
-They use it to make informed decisions.
-In doing so, ensuring quality in the production process.
+Today, leaders use technology and quality management systems to improve data analysis.
+They use it to make informed decisions and to ensure quality in the production process.

-Furthermore, the organisation workforce strive now more than ever to transform goals and objectives into resources and policies.
-Consequently, the policies help every employee to follow standard operating procedures.
+Furthermore, the organisation workforce strive now more than ever, to transform goals and objectives into resources and policies.
+Reason being, the policies help every employee to follow standard operating procedures.